adempiere/adempiere-ui-gateway/README.md

 ### File Structure
 - *README.md*: this very file
 - *env_template*: template for definition of all variables.
 Usually, this file is edited and tested before copied to *.env*.
-- *.env*: definition of all variables used in *docker-compose.yml*.
+- *.env*: definition of all variables used in *docker-compose files*.
 - *docker-compose files*: the docker compose definition files to be used.
 Here are defined all services.
   Variables used in these files are taken from file *.env*.
   - **docker-compose.yml**: the sandard